 - The emissions from manufacturing are largely dependent on the cleanliness of the power grid where batteries are made.
 Those grids are becoming cleaner, so the upfront emissions are decreasing.
+In fact, Volkswagen’s new ID.3 and ID.4 electric vehicles are carbon-neutral (from manufacturing) when delivered to customers since their factory uses 100% green energy.
+As would be the case with any vehicle, shipping introduces extra emissions.

 - As electric grids become cleaner, so do the electric vehicles in those grids.
 An improvement in power production instantly becomes a benefit to all the vehicles using that power.